gsmhypothesis/gsmhypothesis.github.io/_posts/2020-09-27-GV_hypothesis.md

 evidence of their descent from soldiers of Alexander.
 A further study revealed the Kalash are part of the South Asian genetic continuum with no Macedonian ethnic admixture albeit shifted towards the Iranian people.</p>

+<p style="text-align: justify">Historically, the Kalash are stated to be an indigenous people of Asia, with their
+ancestors migrating to Afghanistan from a distant place in South Asia, which the kalash call ‘Tsiyam’ in their folk songs and epics.
+Kalashi traditions record severe persecution and massacres in the hands of Rais dynasty’s Shah Nader Rais between 1720 to 1747, after which the Kalash had to flee the Chitral valley, and those who remained still practising their faith had to pay tribute in kind or with Corvee labour.</p>

+<p style="text-align: justify">The Kodavas are an exclusive ethnic mountain people, practising an exclusive form of
+religion and traditions which can be strongly linked to a kind of <em>ancient Hinduist practice</em>.
+Among the various theories floating about the history and racial origins of the Kodavas, the theory of descent from Alexander’s battalion is so far the strongest.</p>